Meaning: cool and calm. Meanings and mentions.

 Rewrite 2: keep looking, though you’ve consulted every stone

-Rewrite 3: consult every
+Rewrite 3: consult every spacen3 and crevice

 Rewrite 4: search till you’ve illuminated even every dark place